stackhpc/skampi/docs/src/environments.rst

 -------------------
 In the staging environment, the helm chart pull policy for the docker images must be “IfNotPresent” and the image tag must be a specific version.
 The pipeline of the SKAMPI repository will be triggered by a change in an helm chart.

+The branch for this environment is the staging.